Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Materials and methods

-where $R^{\text{th}}$ and $R^{\text{ex}}$ are the theoretical and experimental reflectivities, respectively, and $N$ is the number of data points (i.e., the number of $q_z$ values at which the reflectivity was measured).
-For GIXOS, the fit quality function minimized was
+where $R^{\text{th}}$ and $R^{\text{ex}}$ are the theoretical and experimental reflectivities, respectively, $N$ is the number of data points (i.e., the number of $q_z$ values at which the reflectivity was measured), and $w_i$ is a weighting factor to compensate for non-uniform sampling along the $q_z$-axis.
+It was assigned proportionally to the local spacing between adjacent data points.